MicrosoftDocs/dynamics365smb-docs/business-central/intercompany-how-setup.md

 The **IC Chart of Accounts** page is filled with new or edited G/L account lines according to the intercompany chart of accounts in the file.
 Any existing, unrelated lines on the page remain unchanged.

 ### To map the intercompany chart of accounts to your company's chart of accounts
-When you have defined or imported the intercompany chart of accounts that you and your intercompany partners have agreed to use, you must associate each of the intercompany G/L accounts with one of your company's G/L accounts.
+When you've defined or imported the intercompany chart of accounts that you and your intercompany partners have agreed to use, you must associate each of the intercompany G/L accounts with one of your company's G/L accounts.
 On the **IC Chart of Accounts** page, you specify how intercompany G/L accounts on incoming transactions will be translated into G/L accounts from your company's chart of accounts.

 If the accounts in the intercompany chart of accounts have the same numbers as the corresponding accounts in the chart of accounts, you can map the accounts automatically.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Intercompany Chart of Accounts**, and then choose the related link.
 2. Select the lines that you want to map automatically, and then choose the **Map to Acc. with Same No** action.
-3. For each intercompany general ledger account that was not mapped automatically, fill in the **Map-to G/L Acc.
+3. For each intercompany general ledger account that wasn't mapped automatically, fill in the **Map-to G/L Acc.
 No.** field.

 ## To set up default intercompany partner general ledger accounts
 When you create an intercompany sales or purchase line to send as an outgoing transaction, you enter an account from the intercompany chart of accounts as a default for which account in your partner's company the amount is posted to.
 On the **Chart of Accounts** page, for accounts that you regularly use on outgoing intercompany sales or purchase lines, you can specify a default intercompany partner general ledger account.
 For example, for your receivables accounts, you can enter the corresponding payables accounts from the intercompany chart of accounts.